jean-pierreBoth/annembed/README.md

 ## *The crate is in a preliminary state*

 Currently only the approximated SVD and a first version of the embedding are implemented.
-But the mnist example shows how to run the embedding, even in this (instable) state.
+But the mnist example shows how to run the embedding, even in this (preliminary) state.

 ## Results